 Careers education falls within Work Related Learning and Enterprise Education.
 As such it encompasses a wide range of activities from guided decision making to mock interviews and work experience as appropriate.
-We also support student careers planning with a specialist software programme.
+We also support student careers planning with one to one independent careers advice.